How One Solar Giant Surfaced $80M in R&D Waste

 What They Built

-Parable built a contextual knowledge graph for Sunrun by integrating M365, Salesforce, ERP, Jira, Git, and other systems into a dedicated virtual private cloud, capturing not just outcomes but the flow of work across systems to give leadership a quantitative view of how R&D time was actually allocated.
+Parable built a contextual knowledge graph for Sunrun by integrating data from seven to ten core systems (M365, Salesforce, ERP, Jira, Git, and others) into a dedicated virtual private cloud.
+Unlike traditional data warehouses, the graph captures not just outcomes but the contextual flow of work — who was involved, why, across which systems, and how much time was spent.
+This gave Sunrun's CEO and leadership team a quantitative view of how the R&D organization's time was actually allocated, revealing that far more time was consumed by technical debt servicing than by roadmap work.
+That visibility enabled both direct cost decisions and AI transformation prioritization.

 Parable began by addressing the gap between how Sunrun's leadership believed resources were being used and how work was actually happening — a gap that had made AI transformation planning unreliable.
 Rather than building another data warehouse, Parable constructed a contextual knowledge graph: a graph database architecture designed to capture not just what happened, but why, who was involved, which systems were touched, and how much time each path consumed.